 Q: Do I need any vaccinations for this trip?

-A: No special vaccinations are required for travel in Japan.
-However, it is recommended you are up to date on all your routine vaccinations.
+A: It is recommended that you are up to date on all your routine vaccinations.
 See http://wwwnc.cdc.gov/travel/page/vaccinations.htm for more information.